 They offer a FREE two-steppin’ dance class every Tuesday and Wednesday at 7 pm, and then you can stick around to hear the live band perform.

 Photo: Lisa M, Yelp

 This one is actually a really old Missouri-Pacific railway terminal hub in Austin, but for more than 50, it’s been a dancing destination in Austin.
 It’s a honky-tonk, a dance hall, a piano bar…even a wedding chapel!
 It’s a weird old place with even older carpet, but it’s been serving Austin with free live music, cold drinks, and good times for all of these years.
 Oh, you can still find Donn Adelman behind the piano once a week!

 Giddy Ups is a tiny dance floor and bar in South Austin, and it’s one of Austin's last remaining authentic honky tonks.
 It’s a simple place where you can grab a drink, listen to live music and sneak in a little bit of country music dancing in Austin.
 In addition to their small dance floor, they also have an outdoor area where you can watch the sunset while you sip your ice-cold beer.

 Twin Sisters Dance Hall

-This historic dance hall was constructed by German immigrants 1870, and it’s still used today as an event space.
-While it doesn’t have regular dancing horse like some of the other Austin honky tonks on this list, it is a fun place to go when they host their occasional Saturday special events.
+This historic dance hall was constructed by German immigrants in 1870, and it’s still used today as an event space.
+While it doesn’t have a regular dancing horses like some of the other Austin honky tonks on this list, it is a fun place to go when they host their occasional Saturday special events.
 You can even rent it for parties, dances, and weddings!

 Photo: Robbie M, Yelp